 Continuation of FRE265, Reading selections from French literature, written reports, and discussions in French designed to further develop reading, writing and speaking skills.
-Prerequisites: FRE202 or departmental approval.
+Prerequisites: FRE202 or permission of Department or Division.

 General Business (GBS)

 Human Relations in Business and Industry